 Jane Steward grows medlar trees, and makes medlar jelly each year.
 Her first medlar tree was a wedding present, and she planted it where there was once a fruit farm of 2,000 apple and pear trees.
-She and her husband revived the old fruit farm in the 21st century, replacing apples and pears with many medlar trees.
 She has won awards for her medlar jelly which she sells under the Eastgate Larder name.
 Jane curates the UK’s National Collection of medlar trees which she grows in Norfolk.